ashenwolf/torrify/README.md

 The installer can be found here: http://graywolf.org.ua/download/torrify_setup.exe

-_Note: the links to archives above will download only the source code._

 The initial idea was to implement a tool that would allow me to use services that are unavailable to my country via some proxy IP.
 The best choice of the tool happened to be Tor and it was pretty good until I felt the need to have two